 ~ Medical Office Manager

 -- Second year courses lead to the Medical Office Assistant Certificate, which prepares students to work in a variety of healthcare settings, including hospitals, medical clinics, surgical facilities, insurance companies, urgent care centers, and doctors’ offices.
+Additionally, students complete a semester-long internship, which provides valuable administrative training.

-These certificates follow a course sequence that eventually leads to the two-year Medical Office Administration Associate of Applied Science (AAS) degree.
+These certificates follow a course sequence that eventually leads to the two-year Medical Administration Associate of Applied Science (AAS) degree.

 For more information contact:

-Program Director/Instructor Medical Office Administration
+Program Director -- Medical Administration

 - Content Author dswartz